 After days of continuous heavy rain, the seemingly never-ending deluge has caused the people of Louisiana to endure tremendous losses and great hardship.
-This historic 1-in-500-year rainfall event had caused the destruction of more than 60,000 homes, and the loss of lives.
+This historic 1-in-500-year rainfall event had caused the destruction of more than 146,000 homes, impacted thousands of businesses, and the loss of lives.
 Certain areas in Louisiana had received as much as 30 inches of rain.

 Regional Chapters Involved